Faculty authentication on a machine in the FI network

 nss_base_passwd ou=People,dc=fi,dc=muni,dc=cz?one?host=myhost

-Subsequently, we will have a group created by the technical support
+Then, we will have technical support create a group

 account_myhost

-, in which we will have the right of administrator.
-Further in
+, in which we will have administrator rights.
+Next, in the

-faculty administration fill in the list of group members and press the "Regenerate mail groups and LDAP" button.
-Then for users who are part of a group
+faculty administration, we will populate the list of group members and press the "Regenerate mail groups and LDAP" button.
+Then for the users who are part of the group

 account_myhost